min-nguyen/p2p-rs/markdown/notes_block.md

 2. **Decentralized Network**
    - A decentralized network is where no single node or authority has complete control.

-3. **Blockchain Network**
+3. **Blockchain**
+   - A **blockchain** is the database --- a distributed ledger --- that a decentralized network manages, which has the information about (1) **data** and (2) **transactions**.
+It is represented by a chain data structure.
-   - A Blockchain network typically has one main chain agreed upon by the majority of nodes.
-This is the longest chain with the most valid and up-to-date data.
+   - A **blockchain network**  typically has one main chain agreed upon by the majority of nodes, being the longest chain with the most valid and up-to-date data.
       - **Distributed**: Every node maintains a copy of the entire blockchain within a P2P network.
       - **Decentralized**: The nodes communicate to validate and agree on adding new blocks to the chain.

+34. **Transactions**
+  - Transactions are a fundamental concept in blockchain, and captures details of an activity that has taken place on a blockchain.
+  - Transactions are a way to interact with a blockchain.
+  - Transactions are the only way to change the state of the blockchain.

 4. **Ledgers**
-   - Ledgers are records of data (e.g., transactions).
+   - Ledgers are records of **data** and **transactions**.
    - **Uses of Ledgers Include**:
-     - **Cryptocurrency**: Ledgers record transactions made within a specific cryptocurrency network (e.g., Bitcoin).
+     - **Cryptocurrency**: Ledgers record **balances** and financial transactions made within a specific cryptocurrency network (e.g., Bitcoin).
-     - **Supply Chain Management**: Ledgers record the movement of goods.
+     - **Supply Chain Management**: Ledgers record goods and transactions that track the movement of goods.
-     - **Healthcare**: Ledgers record medical records of patients.
+     - **Healthcare**: Ledgers record medical records of patients and transactions that capture interactions between healthcare providers, patients, and institutions.

 5. **Blocks**
    - **Blocks Contain**: